Chime (video game): Featured music

 by Fred Deakin of Lemon Jelly.
 In addition, the later Windows version of Chime featured a new level based on "Still Alive" from the popular 2007 video game Portal.
 The song, written by Jonathan Coulton, can be heard during the closing credits of Portal, with Ellen McLain singing in character as GLaDOS.
 The music was produced for the game by Marc Canham, who manipulated the music to fit into the gameplay.

 Reception

-The Xbox 360 version and Chime Super Deluxe received "generally favorable reviews", while the PC version received above-average reviews, according to the review aggregation website Metacritic.
+The Xbox 360 version and Chime Super Deluxe received "generally favorable reviews", while the PC version received "mixed or average reviews", according to the review aggregation website Metacritic.
 IGN said of the Xbox 360 version, "Chime is easy to recommend.
 It's cheap, it'll keep you amused for hours, and the $5 you spend goes to charity."
 However, Edge gave the Super Deluxe edition a score of six out of ten, saying, "At worst, the game's deliberate openness means theme and gameplay have a tenuous relationship."

 As of January 2011 the Xbox 360 version sold over 32,974 units worldwide.